aatifsohel/100-days-of-code/round-2-log.md

 ### R2D25 - Apr 09, 2023
 Today I revised how intersection observer API works and how you can use it for lazy loading images, sticky navbar etc. Ony theory lecture done & reviewed previous code.

+### R2D26 - Apr 11, 2023
+Today I started learning about object oriented programming in javascript.
+Classical OOP vs OOP in JS: Prototypes.
+Learnt how you can implement protoypal inheritance in javascript i.e. constructor, ES6 classes, and `object.create()`.
+Only theory lectures done no practice.
+In figma design, I created some sketches.